cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 The response body for this service contains a brief description of the reason for the failure if the tools can't be imported.

+## Updating Tools

+Secured Endpoint: PATCH /admin/tools/{tool-id}

+Delegates to metadactyl: PATCH /admin/tools/{tool-id}

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Rating Apps